8 Tips to Help Keep Your Teeth Clean Between Cleanings

 Does This Mean I Can Skip the Dentist Altogether?

-Better brushing habits doesn’t mean you don’t need to visit your dentist – in fact, you should visit your dentist twice a year no matter what.
+Better brushing habits doesn’t mean you don’t need to visit your dentist in Pearland – in fact, and you should visit your dentist near you twice a year no matter what.
 This allows dental professionals to identify problems before they become worse and provide treatment.

 What Happens If You Don’t Prioritize Dental Hygiene?

-Without treatment from your dentist, you are at increased risk for a myriad of health issues including:
+Without treatment from your Pearland dentist, you are at increased risk for a myriad of health issues, including: